auth0/open-source-template/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

-* [ ] I have read the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
+- [ ] I have checked the documentation for this library [Add a link].
-* [ ] I have read the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)
+- [ ] I have checked the [Auth0 Community](https://community.auth0.com/) for related posts.
-* [ ] Did you check the documentation?
-[Add a link]
+- [ ] I have checked for related or duplicate [Issues](https://github.com/auth0/REPO-NAME/issues) and [PRs](https://github.com/auth0/REPO-NAME/pulls).
-* [ ] Did you check the [Auth0 Community](https://community.auth0.com/)?
+- [ ] I have read the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md).
-* [ ] Are you reporting this to the correct repository?
+- [ ] I have read the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md).
-* [ ] Are there any related or duplicate Issues or PRs for this issue?
+- [ ] I am reporting this to the correct repository [Add links to other related].

 ### Environment

 Please provide the following:

-* Version of the library being used
+- Version of the library being used
-* Version of the platform or framework used, if applicable
+- Version of the platform or framework used, if applicable
-* Relevant environmental versions (language version, server software, OS version)
+- Relevant environmental versions (language version, server software, OS version)
-* Browser version, if applicable
+- Browser version, if applicable
-* Additional modules/plugins/add-ons that might be affecting your instance
+- Additional modules/plugins/add-ons that might be affecting your instance

 ### Reproduction